Willie Mays Aikens

 - Born October 14, 1954 in Seneca, SC USA

-Things began to turn sour for Aikens in 1983, when he was arrested and convicted for trying to purchase cocaine.
-He was suspended by Major League Baseball and jailed.
-While in prison, he was traded to the Toronto Blue Jays.
-When he returned, he was a shadow of his former self, posting an OPS+ of 83 and 85 in his two years as a Jay, in 1984 and 1985.
-In what turned out to be his final major league game (on April 27, 1985), Aikens pinch hit in the top of the 9th inning for Tony Fernandez and smacked a game-tying 2-run homer.
-He was sent down to triple-A shortly thereafter, making him one of the few Major League players to homer in their final major league at-bat.
+At the end of the 1983 season, Willie (along with teammates Jerry Martin and Willie Wilson, and former teammate Vida Blue) was arrested and convicted for trying to purchase cocaine.
+He was suspended by Major League Baseball and sentenced to three months in prison, during which he was traded to the Toronto Blue Jays.
+Reinstated in May, he was a shadow of his former self, posting an OPS+ of 83 and 85 and barely cracking the .200 mark in his two years up North in 1984 and 1985.
+In what turned out to be his final major league game (on April 27, 1985), he pinch hit in the top of the 9th inning for Tony Fernandez and smacked a game-tying two-run homer.
+He was sent down to Triple A shortly thereafter, making him one of the few players to homer in their final major league at bat.
+In the minors, Aikens did a fine job in the International League playing for the Syracuse Chiefs.
+He hit .311, second to Juan Bonilla, hit 16 homers, walked 67 times and led the league in OBP (.416) and slugging (.496).

-Aikens then went to the Mexican League in 1986.
-His timing was wonderful, as that year the league's offensive levels exploded thanks to the use of the Commando ball - the league as a whole hit .308 and many league offensive records were set.
+Willie went to the Mexican League in 1986.
+His timing was wonderful, as that year the league's offensive levels exploded thanks to the use of the Commando ball; the league as a whole hit .308 and many single-season offensive records were set.
 Three other players topped .400 that year.
-Aikens, the DH for a Puebla powerhouse that hit .347, led the league in hitting (his record .454 - the old league record was .438 by Jimmie Collins), hits (202), RBI (154, the league record; the top three marks in Mexican League history were all set in 1986)), OBP (.571) and total bases (384, a new record).
+Aikens, the DH for an Angeles de Puebla powerhouse that hit .347, led the league in hitting by establishing the highest single-season batting average on record (.454; the old league record was .438 by Jimmie Collins), hits (202), RBI (154, the league record; the top three marks in Mexican League history were all set in 1986)), OBP (.571) and total bases (384, a new record).
 He was second in the league with 38 doubles, 134 runs (the second-best mark in league history) and an .863 slugging percentage.
 His 46 homers tied Hector Espino's old record but were only third in the circuit as two players topped 50.
 Puebla won over 68% of their games and cruised through the postseason.
-Late in the year Aikens got one more chance in a US-based league; he signed with the Tidewater Tides but went just 2 for 15 with 2 walks and no extra-base hits.
+Late in the year, Aikens got one more chance in a US-based league; he signed with the Tidewater Tides but went just 2-for-15 with 2 walks and no extra base hits.
 The rest of his career would be in Mexico.

-Three years after retiring, Aikens was in legal trouble once more for criminal behavior - he was convicted for selling crack to an undercover cop and for using a gun in a drug transaction.
+Three years after retiring, Aikens was in legal trouble once more for criminal behavior.
+He was convicted for selling crack to an undercover cop and for possessing a gun in plain sight in a drug transaction.
 On June 4, 2008, Aikens was released from federal prison in Jesup, GA after spending nearly 14 years behind bars.
 When Aikens was sentenced, the guidelines for sentences on crack cocaine convictions were much stricter than those for powdered cocaine because it was thought that crack defendants were more violent.
 In 2007, the guidelines were deemed cruel and unusual and were relaxed somewhat.

-After his release, he moved back to Kansas City, MO and made a number of public appearances at Royals events.
+After his release, he moved back to Kansas City and made a number of public appearances at Royals events.
 On February 1, 2011, Aikens took another step towards full rehabilitation when the Royals hired him as a minor league hitting instructor and listed him as a special coach with the major league team.
-Unfortunately, he suffered another setback barely a week later, as his wife Sara suffered a stroke and was hospitalized in Kansas City as he was about to leave for Arizona to be at the Royals' minor league camp.
-He did become a coach for the AZL Royals in 2013.
+Unfortunately, he suffered another setback barely a week later, as his wife Sara was the victim of a stroke and was hospitalized as he was about to leave for Arizona to be at the Royals' minor league camp.
+He did become a coach for the AZL Royals in 2013, the Idaho Falls Chukars in 2014 and back with AZL from 2015-2019.

 Sources: Texas League website, minorleaguebaseball.com article on the '86 Angels by Bill Weiss and Marshall Wright, Baseball Almanacs and Statistics Reports from 1986 through 1992, The Mexican League: Comprehensive Player Statistics by Pedro Treto Cisneros, baseballlibrary.com, thebaseballcube.com